Skip to main content

 Type of policy

-There are 2 primary types of life insurance: term life and permanent life.
-Term life insurance provides coverage for a specified term (e.g., 5 to 50 years), while permanent life insurance lasts your entire life.
+There are 2 primary types of life insurance: term life and whole life.
+Term life insurance provides coverage for a specified term (e.g., 5 to 50 years), while whole life insurance lasts your entire life.
 Choose the type that aligns with your needs and budget.

 Premiums